softwaremill/bootzooka/docs/devtips.md

 * `test` - run all the tests
 * `project <sub-project-name>` - switch context to the given sub-project, then all the commands will be executed only for that sub-project, this can be also achieved with e.g.: `<sub-project-name>/test`
-* `~backend/re-start` - runs the backend server and waits for source code changes to automatically compile changed file and to reload it
+* `~backend/re-start` - runs the backend server and waits for source code changes to automatically compile changed file and to reload it.
+Used by the `./backend-start.sh` script

 ## Database schema evolution